Progressive FT Launcher Attribution

 Problem

-POST /logs and later requests attribution with GET /logs after the
+POST /logs and later requests attribution with GET /logs once the cycle

-workload has stopped.
-The POST path records/tracks the log, but the
+has ended.
+The POST path records/tracks the log, but the GET path

-GET path triggers the full LogSage attribution pipeline.
-For large
+triggers the full LogSage attribution pipeline.
+For large application logs, all

 The per-cycle log path is already a stable correlation key.
 Both calls refer to